Top 10 Ways to Restore Your Marriage

 Open, honest communication will help you set appropriate boundaries, not only in your marriage, but in your life.

 5. Realize that your spouse is not necessarily irritating you on purpose.
 Sometimes, people behave in ways that are annoying.
 Don't take it personally.
 They may not deliberately try to annoy you.
 Remove yourself from the situation and realize that it is not about you.
 Their behavior is about them.
 They are seeking something, whether it be attention, love, affection.
-This has nothing to do with you.
+Their behavior has nothing to do with you.
 Let it go.

 Your wife is not leaving her hair in the sink just to irritate you.
 She probably doesn't even notice it.
 And if it bothers you so much, then wipe out the sink.
 And let her know that your preference is to have a clean sink.
 Then leave it at that.
 You don't have to walk around all pissed off, because you think she deliberately left hair on the counter, just to ruin your day.
 It's not about you.